 - i.
 At least once every four years, the ODBP shall contract with an independent disparity study consultant to conduct an updated review of the factual predicate for the District's M/WBE programs, and to determine whether there is any ongoing need for the use of race- and genderconscious remedies. - ii.
 Each successive disparity study update shall use methodologies and data sources that are preferred or consistent with the most recent controlling legal precedents. - iii.
 Each successive disparity study update shall make specific findings and recommendations regarding the ongoing need for race- and gender-neutral and race- and gender-conscious remedies for certain categories of contracts.
 Study recommendations should also suggest appropriate modifications to existing District procurement procedures, SBE programs, and M/WBE programs to promote fair and equitable participation in School District contracting opportunities in the most effective (yet least restrictive and least burdensome) manner. - iv.
-In the event that the District determines that there is no ongoing need for any race- and gender-conscious remedies, the M/WBE programs shall be gradually phased out and shall sunset within two years after such determination is made.

-- 7. Business Diversity Committee Goal Setting Committee.-- The goals mentioned in Section 6 will be established by a Goal Setting Business Diversity Committee under the auspices of ODBP, and shall be composed of professional and senior-level representation from the following departments:

-- a.
-Department of Purchasing;

-- 5. Diversity in Business Practices;
+In the event that the District determines that there is no ongoing need for any race- and gender-conscious remedies, the M/WBE programs shall be gradually phased out and shall sunset within two years after such determination is made. - 676 7.
+Goal Setting Committee.-- The goals mentioned in Section 6 will be established by a Goal Setting Committee under the auspices of ODBP, and shall be composed of professional and senior-level representation from the following departments: - Department of Purchasing; - b.
+Diversity in Business Practices;

-- c.
+c.
 Chief Operating Officer;

-- 775 d.
-Facilities Management

-- 776 e.
-Superintendent's Designee; and - 777 f.
+- d.
+Superintendent's Designee; and - 683 e.
 The Department responsible for letting the contract.

-778 8.
-Remedial Options to Encourage Fair and Equitable Contract Participation a.
-Bid Preferences. -- Specific goals for each project or contract may be adopted on a project-by-project, or contract-by-contract basis, wherein the contract award shall be made to the lowest responsive, responsible bidder meeting the SBE or M/WBE subcontracting goals for the contract/project, when that bidder's price does not exceed the lowest bidder's price by an amount greater than the dollar or percentage amount set by the Goal Setting Committee.
-Bid Preference for SBE or M/WBE firms may be used on a specific Bid wherein the contract award shall be made to the lowest SBE or M/WBE responsive. responsible certified bidder for the contract/project, when that certified SBE or M/WBE's bid price does not exceed the lowest bidder's price by an amount greater than the dollar or percentage amount as specified in the Invitation to Bid document and set by the Business Diversity Committee.
+8. Remedial Options to Encourage Fair and Equitable Contract Participation a.
+Bid Preferences.-- Specific goals for each project or contract may be adopted on a project-by-project, or contract-by-contract basis, wherein the contract award shall be made to the lowest responsive, responsible bidder meeting the SBE or M/WBE subcontracting goals for the contract/project, when that bidder's price does not exceed the lowest bidder's price by an amount greater than the dollar or percentage amount set by the Goal Setting Committee.